Official Manual

 Neighbours

 The two players immediately to your left and right in the circle.
-You can only Haunt, Drain, etc. a neighbour unless a card says otherwise.
+Most effects target one neighbour unless a card says otherwise (e.g. Drain (4) hits all neighbours).

 Shadow

 The player area in front of you where ghost cards reside.
+Place ghosts vertically (portrait) in the Shadow and Walls horizontally (landscape) so ghosts and Walls are easy to tell apart.
 For each ghost there, you Burn one card from your Candle at the start of your turn.
+At a physical table, consider a pile of markers per player (one on each Haunted ghost) when The Voodoo Doll, The Clown, The Sealbinder, or The Plague are in play.

 Burn